Probate Q&A Series How long does closing an estate in North Carolina take and what factors affect the final accounting audit?

 1. Estate Complexity: Multiple asset types—real property, business interests or intangible investments—require detailed inventories and professional valuations.

-2. Creditor Claims: Creditors have 90 days to file claims after notice.
+2. Creditor Claims: Creditors generally have 90 days to present claims after notice, subject to applicable statutory limits.
 You must review, negotiate or litigate unresolved claims before distribution.

 3. Tax Obligations: Estate and income tax returns involve strict deadlines and possible IRS or state audits, which can delay closing until resolved.